khalidzohaib/airflow-cert-dag-authoring/notes/3_taskflow_api.md

     - add multiple_outputs=True for multiple XCOMs - will also push dictionary
         - prevent push dictionary with do_xcom_push=False
     - or put  -> Dict[str, str] - with this doesn't seem to work for separate xcoms

+    - do_xcom_push=False will not put returned output in xcom.

 ## Group Tasks